temporalio/documentation/docs/go/activities.md

 ## Overview

-The following example demonstrates a simple Activity that accepts a string parameter, appends a word to it, and then returns a result.
+The following example demonstrates a simple Activity Definition that accepts a string parameter, appends a word to it, and then returns a result.

 ```go